Journal article

 Abstract

-OBJECTIVE: To provide reliability, validity and population means for the Australian Authorized Adaptation of the parent-report Child Health Questionnaire (CHQ).
-METHOD: We surveyed a representative sample of Australian parents of school-aged children (5-18 years) in Victoria between July and December 1997, using a school-based cluster sample design stratified by educational sector and age.
-RESULTS: Some 5,414 parents responded (72%).
+Objective: To provide reliability, validity and population means for the Australian Authorised Adaptation of the parent-report Child Health Questionnaire (CHQ).
+Method: We surveyed a representative sample of Australian parents of school-aged children (5-18 years) in Victoria between July and December 1997, using a school-based cluster sample design stratified by educational sector and age.
+Results: Some 5,414 parents responded (72%).
 Good psychometric performance was observed for the CHQ in Australia.
 Population means demonstrated differences in health on domains of functioning and well-being by age and gender.
 This population-derived sample demonstrated high ceiling values on Physical Funct..

 View full abstract